Ashfiq98/llm-project/README.md

 ## Running the Application

 1. Ensure the Scrapy project container is running and has completed data fetching
+  * you must make a `.env` file in your root directory before build & run
 2. Build and start the main project Docker containers:
 ```bash
 docker compose build